 As a result, they are more efficient to trade and carry a lower risk profile.

-Even David Jaffee, an options trading genius with a large trading account, continually strives to improve his efficiency by trading large companies - he rarely trades smaller companies.
+Even David Jaffee, an options trading genius with a large trading account, continually strives to improve his efficiency by trading large companies, indices and ETFs - he rarely trades smaller companies.

 Learn the Most Successful Options Strategy